fl9ppy/UnHackable/README.md

 # 🌶️ UnHackable

 **UnHackable** is a gamified cybersecurity learning app created by **Team SpicyVoltage** for Polihack V17.
-It teaches key cybersecurity concepts to a wide audience through interactive lessons, quizzes, and practical mini-games.
+It teaches key cybersecurity concepts to a wide audience through interactive lessons, quizzes, and practical mini-games, helping people stay safe online.

 ---